-- Professionals from the film or audio-visual sector wishing to learn more about filmmaking.
+- University graduates of Audiovisual Communications, Fine Arts or other university degrees related to audiovisual work.
+Professionals from the film or audiovisual sector wishing to learn more about filmmaking.

-- Knowing and being able to use audiovisual language mechanisms to tell a story.
+- Knowing and being able to use audiovisual language mechanisms to narrate stories.

 - Performing all the work of a director when producing audiovisual work: planning, implementing and supervising the different production processes.

-- Having sufficient theoretical and practical knowledge of the work of the other departments involved in producing audiovisual work (director of photography, art director, editor, sound, etc.)
+- Having sufficient theoretical and practical knowledge of the tasks performed by the other departments involved in producing an audiovisual work (photography directing, art directing, editing, sound, etc.)

-- Being able to work in a team to produce audiovisual work, cooperating with the other team members and heading a joint project.
+- Being capable of working in a team to produce audiovisual work, collaborating with the other members and leading a joint project.

-- Being mature and having strict analytical standards in self-assessing the work performed, both personally and for a team as a whole.
+- Being mature and having strict analytical standards in self-assessing the work performed, both personally and for the team as a whole.

 - Practice in audiovisual narrative